dharmarajrdr/SOLID-Principles/4. Interface Segregation Principle/README.md

 ### Code Examples

 #### Without ISP (Violating ISP):
-Here’s an [example](https://github.com/dharmarajrdr/SOLID-Principles/blob/main/4.%20Interface%20Segregation%20Principle/WithoutISP.java) where OCP is violated.
+Here’s an [example](https://github.com/dharmarajrdr/SOLID-Principles/blob/main/4.%20Interface%20Segregation%20Principle/WithoutISP.java) where ISP is violated.

 In the code above:
 - The `SimplePrinter` class is forced to implement the methods `scan()` and `fax()` from the `MultiFunctionPrinter` interface, even though it doesn't **need** them.